Dreyk007/GetGettyChromeExtension/README.md

 # GetGettyChromeExtension
-A small application for downloading high quality images from some popular photo hosting.
+A small application for downloading high quality images *without watermark* from some popular photo hosting.

+Be aware: images may be copyrighted.
+In this case, you cannot use them without permission from the owner.

 ### Used with Flask application: https://github.com/Dreyk007/GetGettyFlaskApp